 Daria apparently wasn’t worth hating.

-One of the things Tomal had always liked about the Imperial City was how little time they wasted.
+One of the things Tomal had always liked about Imperials was how little time they wasted.
 Sure, the Nibenese Imperials loved their celebrations and rituals—and certainly had plenty of them.
 But in the end, time was money, and they loved money just a bit more.
 Once business was on the table, they got down to it pretty quickly.
-The Colovian Imperials took this tendency even further.
+Colovian Imperials, like Daria, took this tendency even further.

 Not the Dunmer, however.

-Dad did this for hours on end, with mom and Tomal chiming in with praise or witticism.
-They followed a script both improvised and stifling, the keywords and phrases inscribed onto their minds and souls generations ago.
+Dad did this for hours on end, with mom and Tomal chiming in as needed with praise or witticism.
+They followed a script both improvised and stifling, the stock phrases inscribed onto their minds and souls generations ago.

 On and on it went.
-During breakfast, lunch, and dinner, throughout a long midday excursion and now this interminable sitting (and drinking, thank the gods) session in the parlor.
+During breakfast, lunch, and dinner, throughout a long midday excursion, and now this interminable sitting (and drinking, ALMSIVI be praised) session in the parlor.
 Each meal and amenity offered to the Grilvayns served as a symbol of Sloan wealth.
-Sure, it all belonged to the Ravils, but the fact that the Sloans could get the Ravils to serve them only further reinforced one simple fact: Angyar Sloan was a man of many resources.
+Sure, it all belonged to the Ravils, but the fact that the Sloans could get the Ravils to serve the Grilvayns only further reinforced one simple fact: Angyar Sloan was a man of many resources.

 The one thing they refused to discuss was Synda.

-It was late in the evening and Tomal now hated the sight of Tamric and Lyndas.
+It was late in the evening, and Tomal now hated the sight of Tamric and Lynda.
 He hated what they reminded him of—how he’d bungled the whole thing.
 Granted, if Synda had been even half as bad as Daria had said, he was best off far away from her.

 This would be his life as an adult.
 Falsities and fakeries layered on top of each other in a big stack of deception reaching up to the heavens.